mia-platform/documentation/docs/fast_data/data_catalog/overview.md

 ---

 :::caution
-Please notice that the information explained in the following page regarding the deployment of a Data Catalog Agent are valid only for projects adopting the [Enhanced Workflow](/development_suite/set-up-infrastructure/enhanced-project-workflow.md).
+Please notice that the information explained in the following page, regarding the deployment of a Data Catalog Agent, are valid only for Console projects adopting the [Enhanced Workflow](/development_suite/set-up-infrastructure/enhanced-project-workflow.md).

 The Data Catalog Agent can not be deployed in projects adopting the older Console workflow.
 :::

-A Mia-Platform Console Project can be configured to function as a Data Catalog, that is a centralized location where it is possible to collect metadata regarding all the data assets of an organization.
+A Mia-Platform Console Project can be configured to function as a Data Catalog, that is a centralized location where it is possible to collect metadata concerning all the data assets of an organization.
 Within the project it is possible to set up our Data Catalog Agent, which can be configured to connect to different sources, such as: